miko53/jinjac/README.md

 - missing function of previous table
 - in if statement
   * logical are not completed (not, and, or, is, ...)
-- whitespace control (with '-' characters)
+- whitespace control (with '+' characters)
+  * in fact it has the default behavior and you can control whitespace strip with '-'
 - raw statement
 - set statement
 - template inheritance